(There's a list with all the lambda notes here.)

-A readonly editor is readonly.
+Some editors are readonly.
 Its content is evaluated when page loads or so.
 Mostly for adding definitions to toplevel so they can be used later in the post:

 In the regular editors we can do stuff.

 Normal text-editor-stuff should work.
-Lambdastuff in addition:
+Also:

 ctrl+enter, ctrl+shift+enter and ctrl+r all work on the line the cursor is on.
 Results are printed on new line(s), after.
-(And cursor moves to end of result.)
+(And the cursor moves to end of result.)

 := are for definitons). ctrl+enter on a line that goes like <identifier> ≜ <term> adds a definition.

-The terms used in definitions can use the names of defintions that already exist.
+The terms used in definitions can use the names of definitions that already exist.
 We can define

 (We can evaluate it to check that the result looks reasonably twoish.
 Two applications of f is very two-like, so the result should look like

 If we wanna get rid of a definition we can do

 If we try to evaluate the thing we did earler, we won’t get the same result now, since

-That’s like more or less it.
+That’s more or less it.
 In posts like this it’s mostly enough to do ctrl+enter on definitions, and ctrl+r and then ctrl+shift+enter on other stuff...